smartmohan20/smartmohan20/README.md

 Welcome!
 I am thrilled to share my background and journey in the field of software development.

-🎓 Education: I completed my Master of Computer Applications from International Institute of Professional Studies, DAVV Indore.
+🎓 Education: I completed my Master of Computer Applications from [International Institute of Professional Studies , DAVV Indore](http://iips.edu.in/).
 This educational foundation helped me develop strong analytical skills and technical knowledge that I apply in my daily work.

 💻 Skills: With a solid foundation in software engineering, my expertise extends across both front-end and back-end development.
 I have cultivated a strong skill set in various technologies including Node.js, React.js, Java, SQL, JavaScript, and PHP.
 I excel in designing integrated systems and optimizing data workflows.